IsteNITC-Website-2023/istetechquilla/content/posts/20-highlights-from-2020.md

     The biggest sporting event in the world, the Summer Olympics slated to be held in Tokyo, got postponed to 2021, for the first time since World War II.
  6. **_Stock market crash_**

     Our mental health wasn't the only thing in decline this year.
 Also called "The Coronavirus Crash", the world economy was falling, leading us all to a state similar to the Great Depression of the 1930s.
-In fact, for the first time in history, oil prices became negative
+In fact, for the first time in history, oil prices became negative.
  7. **_Natural disasters_**

     From the deadliest virus mankind has ever seen to wildfires and cyclones, 2020 became synonymous with disaster.
 A moment of silence for the thousands of lives taken from the world during the Beirut explosion, cyclones Nisarg and Amphan, wildfires in California and Australia, the floods in Hyderabad, and all the rest.